sheltermanager/asm3/doc/manual/wordkeys.rst

 complete data from a tab.

-These keys do not allow the flexibility of formatting that the other keys offer, but they do offer a simple way of putting an animal's medical history into a document without having to create a table containing many "just in case" placeholder keys.
+These keys do not allow the flexibility of formatting that the other keys offer, but they do offer a simple way of putting bulk data into a document without having to create a table containing many "just in case" placeholder keys.

 They will also dynamically expand the document according to how many records there are.
 Records are output in ascending order of date.